SudipSinha/writings/resume/resume-full.md

 ##  Hobbies

 *  running
-*  trekking
+*  hiking and trekking
+*  dancing Argentine tango
+*  classical guitar
 *  reading
-*  roller-blading
 *  cycling
 *  traveling
-*  classical guitar
+*  roller-blading

 ##  Qualities

+*  logical
 *  rigorous
-*  quick learner
 *  persevering
 *  eye for detail
-*  logical
 *  good interpersonal skills

 ##  Most Proud of

-*  Receiving the [GSSI scholarship](http://www.gssi.infn.it/) for excellence in academic performance during M.Sc.
+*  Receiving the [GSSI scholarship](http://www.gssi.infn.it/) for excellence in academic performance during my masters.
-*  Being promoted to *Senior Business Analyst*  (by Mu Sigma) within one year of joining
+*  Being promoted to *Senior Business Analyst*  (by Mu Sigma) within one year of joining.
 *  Receiving two *Spot Award*s by Mu Sigma
-	 *  Nov 2012: For GLM package
+	 *  Nov 2012: For the *Generalized Linear Modeling* package.
-	 *  May 2012: individual contribution to Allstate’s big data project
+	 *  May 2012: individual contribution to Allstate’s big data project.
-*  Undertaking the Gaumukh Tapovan Trek -- A moderately difficult 150 km trek in the Himalayas (Jun 2012)
+*  Undertaking the Gaumukh Tapovan Trek — A moderately difficult 150 km trek in the Himalayas (Jun 2012).